Antwerp Zoo: Architecture and garden

-On January 1, 1983, the entire park (architecture and garden) was listed as a monument.
+On 1 January 1983 the entire park (architecture and garden) was listed as a monument.

 Breeding programmes

 Antwerp Zoo has played its role in preservation and breeding programmes for several endangered species, including the okapi, the Przewalski horse, the Congo peafowl, the bonobo, the golden-headed lion tamarin, the European otter, and the Knysna seahorse.
 They take part in the European Endangered Species Programme.

-Centre for Research and Conservation (CRC)
+Centre for Research and Conservation

-The Centre for Research and Conservation is an important research department of the Royal Zoological Society of Antwerp.
+The Centre for Research and Conservation (CRC) is an important research department of the Royal Zoological Society of Antwerp.
 The CRC is not a separate research institute, but is very much embedded in the structure and functioning of the society.
 Research takes place at Antwerp Zoo, at the Wild Animal Park Planckendael, in other zoos and associated institutions, in situ in Cameroon with the Projet Grands Singes, in Brazil with BioBrasil, and in the RZSA's own wetland nature reserve "De Zegge" in Belgium.
 For all research fields, the CRC combines strictly zoo-related research and fundamental research, and reports to scientists in peer reviewed journals as well as to the general public.
 The conservation of wildlife and their natural habitat is very important for the CRC.
 The centre also receives money from the Flemish Government.
 In 2006 the Centre for Research and Conservation of Antwerp Zoo has won the EAZA Research Award.